The Complete Guide to Image Optimization for SEO

 Why Image Optimization Matters for SEO

-Proper image optimization improves:
+Proper optimization improves:

 - Page speed: Smaller file sizes mean faster load times.